techbrett/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 ## What do you need to read?

+### Required for all

-**Required for all.** Some of the sections in this article pertain to all organizations.
+Some of the sections in this article pertain to all organizations.
 For example, everyone should read about Teams Phone and understand the options for connecting to the Public Switched Telephone Network (PSTN).

 | Required for all | Description |
 | :------------|:-------|
 | [**Teams Phone**](#teams-phone) | Microsoft's technology for enabling call control and Private Branch Exchange (PBX) capabilities in the Microsoft 365 cloud with Microsoft Teams. |
 | [**Public Switched Telephone Network (PSTN) connectivity options**](#public-switched-telephone-network-connectivity-options) | Choose Microsoft as your telephony carrier or connect your own telephony carrier to Microsoft Teams by using Operator Connect or Direct Routing.
 Combined with Teams Phone, PSTN connectivity options enable your users to make phone calls all over the world.|

-**Depending on your requirements.** Some of the sections in this and related articles are pertinent depending on your existing deployment and requirements.
-For example, Location-Based Routing is only required for Direct Routing customers in geographic locations that do not allow toll bypass.
+### Depending on your requirements

-Consider which of these other configurations you might need:
+Next, consider which of these other configurations you might need:

 ![Diagram 2 shows other voice components, such as Phone numbers from Microsoft, Dial plans and call routing, and so on.](media/voice-consider-additional-components.png)

+Some of the sections in this and related articles are pertinent depending on your existing deployment and requirements, for example:

+- **Location-Based Routing** is only required for Direct Routing customers in geographic locations that do not allow toll bypass.
+- **Phone number management** is only required for Microsoft Calling Plan customers.

 | Depending on your requirements | Description |
 | :------------|:-------|